Desperately Seeking Susan: Plot

-Believing that she must be Susan, Roberta retraces Susan's steps with Nolan in pursuit.
-She eventually arrives at the Magic Club, narrowly missing Susan who has been released from jail and discovered that her suitcase is gone.
+Believing she is Susan, Roberta retraces Susan's steps with Nolan in pursuit.
+She and Dez attempt to have breakfast at a diner, where she is mistaken for Susan because of the jacket she is wearing.
+She and Dez are physically ejected from the diner, but Nolan picks up a postcard for the Magic Club she drops.
+Roberta eventually arrives at the Magic Club, narrowly missing Susan who has been released from jail and discovered her suitcase is gone.
 Roberta is then hired as Crystal's replacement.
-After Roberta's disastrous first performance, Nolan attacks her, demanding the earrings.
-He manages to escape as the police arrive.
-Roberta hits her head again, but this time, she regains her memory.
-Unfortunately, she's mistaken for a prostitute and arrested.
+After her disastrous first performance, Nolan attacks her, demanding the earrings.
+He escapes as the police arrive.
+Roberta hits her head again, this time regaining her memory.
+However, she is mistaken for a prostitute and arrested.

-Meanwhile, Gary, Roberta's husband who is revealed to be in the midst of a casual affair, searches for her.
-He finds his way to the vintage store and is put in touch with Susan.
+Meanwhile, Roberta's husband Gary, who is revealed to be in the midst of a casual affair, searches for her.
+He finds his way to the vintage store and is given Susan's number.
 She believes that Roberta and Dez are connected to Meeker's death and want to frame her.
-Susan arranges to meet Gary at a dance club and accompanies him home where they get high.
+Susan arranges to meet Gary at a nightclub and accompanies him home, where they get high.
 Roberta calls from jail, but hangs up when Susan and Gary answer.
-After calling Dez to bail her out, they discover that his apartment has been ransacked by Nolan.
-Roberta and Dez end up sleeping together.
+After calling Dez to bail her out, they discover his apartment has been ransacked by Nolan.
+Roberta and Dez end up sleeping together, with Dez believing he is sleeping with his best friend's girl.

 At Gary's house, Susan sees a television report about Meeker and Nolan stealing the earrings, which once belonged to Nefertiti.
-She realizes the truth from Roberta's diary and posts a column to meet her at the Magic Club.
+She realizes the truth about Roberta from her diary and posts an ad to meet her at the Magic Club.
 Dez attacks an intruder in his apartment who turns out to be Jim.
 He confesses to his relationship with "Susan" as Roberta slips away.
-She reads the column, as do Jim and Dez.
+She reads the ad, as do Jim and Dez.
 They arrive at the Magic Club along with Gary, his sister Leslie, and Nolan.

-During her act, Roberta recognizes Nolan, who escapes backstage.
+During her magic act, Roberta recognizes Nolan, who escapes backstage.
 Dez leaves as Roberta tries to explain the events of her disappearance to Gary, finally voicing her unhappiness and ending their marriage.
 Nolan threatens Susan at gunpoint, but is knocked out by Roberta.
-There, Roberta and Susan finally meet each other for the first time.

-Later, Roberta finds Dez in a projection booth at the movie theater where he works.
-She introduces herself once again, and they kiss as Jim and Susan reunite in the theater below.
-In the closing frames, Roberta and Susan are celebrated as heroes in the newspaper and credited with returning the stolen earrings.
+Roberta and Susan finally meet each other for the first time.
+Later, Roberta finds Dez in his projection booth at the movie theater where he works.
+She introduces herself properly, and they kiss as Jim and Susan watch the film below.
+Roberta and Susan are celebrated as heroes in the newspaper, credited with returning the stolen earrings.